ReMon-MVEE/ReMon/README.md

 ### Using MPK

-**Do not this on a machine that does not support MPK!!**
+**Do not do this on a machine that does not support MPK!!**

 ReMon can, optionally, be configred to use MPK to protect IP-MON's ringbuffer and file map.
-This configuration uses PKU-based sandboxing techniques to place IP-MON in a trusted domain, while all application code executes in an untrusted domain.
+This configuration uses PKU to place IP-MON in a trusted domain, while all application code executes in an untrusted domain.
 To enable simply uncomment `MVEE_IP_PKU_ENABLED` in MVEE_build_pku_config.h and recompile GHUMVEE and IP-MON.

 Additionally, this step requires some extra kernel modifications. **The resulting kernel should NEVER be ran on a machine that does not suport MPK!!** Use linux-5.4.0-full-ipmon-pku-assisted.patch instead of linux-5.3.0-full-ipmon.patch in the _Building the IP-MON kernel_ step to create and run a correct kernel.